hmelner/MeshtasticNetworkGuide/CommsAppBuilding&EASGuide.md

   B-->C
   C-->D
   D-->E
 ```
+There are different types of Arduino boards to pick from to create a communication Arduino app; considering the input and output pins on the board, an Arduino MKR GSM 1400 would be a good fit for the following steps.
+We would then need a GSM module, which is a small device that accepts a phone SIM card and allows the phone to connect to a communication system.
+When a message is sent, the arduino sends commands to the GSM, which then sends an SMS to the phone specified.
+Then we install the software, like for the SMS app, and in this case it would be the arduino IDE .
+After that, we connect the GSM module to the Arduino through pins.
+And finally, we write the code for the Arduino app, in which we can use AT commands for network connection.

 ## Key Components of A Messaging App
 1) **Authorization -** Give users a personal account, whether it be using a phone number, email, or an app specific user and password login.